vtuson/kaval/README.md

 # kaval

-This is a small tool that validates kubeapps deployment.
+This is a small tool that validates kubernetes deployments.
 It checks for:
-* pod status in kubeless, kube-system and kubeapps namespackes
+* pod status in namespaces
-* endpoint status in kubeless, kube-system and kubeapps namespackes
+* endpoint status in namespaces
 * reaches out to the three main api endpoints externall to validate that ingress and services are working (checks for a response code below 400)